Medical thermometer: Thermistor

-There are several advantages and disadvantages to using an NTC thermistor thermometer.
-Advantages include their small size and high degree of stability.
-NTCs are also long lasting and very accurate.
-Disadvantages include their non-linearity and unsuitability for use in extreme temperatures.
+The advantages of NTC thermistor thermometers include a small size and a high degree of stability.
+NTCs are also long-lasting and very accurate.
+Disadvantages include nonlinearity and unsuitability for use in extreme temperatures.

 Contact

-Some electronic thermometers may work by contact (the electronic sensor is placed in the location where temperature is to be measured, and left long enough to reach equilibrium).
-These typically reach equilibrium faster than mercury thermometers; the thermometer may beep when equilibrium has been reached, or the time may be specified in the manufacturer's documentation.
+Some electronic thermometers work through contact: the electronic sensor is placed where a temperature is to be measured, and it is left long enough to reach thermal equilibrium.
+These thermometers typically reach equilibrium faster than mercury thermometers; the contact thermometer may beep when equilibrium has been reached, or the timing may be specified in the manufacturer's documentation.

-Remote
+Infrared

-Other electronic thermometers work by remote sensing: an infrared sensor responds to the radiation spectrum emitted from the location.
-Although these are not in direct contact with the area being measured, they may still contact part of the body (a thermometer which senses the temperature of the eardrum without touching it is inserted into the ear canal).
+Another type of electronic thermometer works by remote sensing: an infrared sensor responds to the radiation spectrum emitted from the target location.
+Although these thermometers do not directly contact the area being measured, they may still contact part of the body.
+(For example, a thermometer which senses the temperature of the eardrum without touching it must be inserted into the ear canal.)
 To eliminate the risk of patient cross-infection, disposable probe covers and single-use clinical thermometers of all types are used in clinics and hospitals.

 Accuracy

-According to a 2001 research, electronic thermometers on the market significantly underestimate higher temperatures and overestimate lower temperatures.
-The researchers conclude that "the current generation of electronic, digital clinical thermometers, in general, may not be sufficiently accurate or reliable to replace the traditional glass/mercury thermometers".
+According to a 2001 study, electronic thermometers on the market significantly underestimate higher temperatures and overestimate lower temperatures.
+The researchers conclude that "the current generation of electronic, digital clinical thermometers, in general, may not be sufficiently accurate or reliable to replace the traditional glass/mercury thermometers."

 Basal thermometer

-A basal thermometer is a thermometer used to take the basal (base) body temperature, the temperature upon waking.
+A basal thermometer is used to take the basal (base) body temperature – the temperature upon waking.
 Basal body temperature is much less affected than daytime temperature by environmental factors such as exercise and food intake.
-This allows small changes in body temperature to be detected.
+This stability allows small changes in body temperature to be detected.

-Glass oral thermometers typically have markings every 0.1 °C or 0.2 °F. Basal temperature is stable enough to require accuracy of at least 0.05 °C or 0.1 °F, so special glass basal thermometers are distinct from glass oral thermometers.
-Digital thermometers which have sufficient resolution (0.05 °C or 0.1 °F is sufficient) may be suitable for monitoring basal body temperatures; the specification should be checked to ensure absolute accuracy, and thermometers (like most digital instruments) should be calibrated at specified intervals.
-If only the variation of basal temperature is required, absolute accuracy is not so important so long as the readings do not have large variability (e.g., if real temperature varies from 37.00 °C to 37.28 °C, a thermometer which inaccurately but consistently reads a change from 37.17 °C to 37.45 °C will indicate the magnitude of the change).
-Some digital thermometers are marketed as "basal thermometers" and have extra features such as a larger display, expanded memory functions, or beeping to confirm the thermometer is placed properly.
+Glass oral thermometers typically have markings every 0.1 °C or 0.2 °F. However, basal temperature is stable enough to require accuracy of at least 0.05 °C or 0.1 °F, so special glass basal thermometers are distinct from normal glass oral thermometers.
+Digital thermometers which have sufficient resolution (i.e., 0.05 °C or 0.1 °F) may be suitable for monitoring basal body temperatures; the specification should be checked to ensure absolute accuracy, and thermometers (like most digital instruments) should be calibrated at specified intervals.
+If only the variation in basal temperature is needed, absolute accuracy is not essential, so long as readings have small variability.
+(For example, if real temperature varies from 37.00 °C to 37.28 °C, a thermometer which inaccurately but consistently reads a change from 37.17 °C to 37.45 °C indicates the magnitude of the change.)
+Some digital thermometers are marketed as "basal thermometers" and have extra features – these may include a larger display, expanded memory functions, or beeping to confirm proper thermometer placement.

 Smart and wearable thermometers

-A smart thermometer is able to transmit its readings so that they can be collected, stored and analysed.
-Wearable thermometers can provide continuous measurement but it is difficult to measure core body temperature in this way.
+A smart thermometer can transmit its readings for collection, storage and analysis.
+Wearable thermometers can provide continuous measurement, but they make it difficult to measure core body temperature.